Since then, however, a lot has changed.

 I’m pretty sure that if I google “growth hack your relationship” I’m going to get a result for that, too.
 Nevermind, I just did – and, yes, I did find a result.

 So what has growth hacking come to?

 And, most importantly, what does ‘growth hacking’ mean for the digital marketing industry today?

-What is Growth Hacking / Who is a Growth Hacker?
+- What is a Growth Hacker?